grayghostvisuals/wp-flex/README.md

 3. Modernizr &rarr; [http://modernizr.com](http://modernizr.com)

 #####EVEN MORE!!!
-1. <code>themename-readme.txt</code>
+1. <code>wpflex-readme.txt</code>
    A must have for theme submission.
-Describes the ins and outs to users what is great and what still needs work with your theme.
+Describes the ins and outs to users what's great and what still needs work with your theme.
    (A reccomendation from the Wordpress Codex for theme authors)

 2. Detailed PHP comments with URL references for theme submission checks and further customization